idyll-lang/idyll/packages/idyll-ast/README.md

 ### idyll-ast~getText ⇒ <code>string</code>

-Function to get all the text from textnodes from the passes AST node
+Function to get all the text from textnodes from the passed AST node

 **Kind**: inner property of [<code>idyll-ast</code>](#module_idyll-ast)